The Complete Step-by-Step Guide to Making Keto Coffee (Bulletproof Coffee)

 - Measuring spoons

-- Your favorite coffee mug
+- Your favorite coffee mug or coffee thermos

 - Grass-fed butter (or ghee or heavy whipping cream)

 - (Optional): Nut milk

 - (Optional): Natural sweeteners

 Of course, you’ll need a coffee maker to do the brewing.
 Make sure to also have a blender nearby to mix the ingredients thoroughly.
 You’ll want a few measuring spoons and cups on the counter as well to measure out the ingredients.
 And lastly, you should have your best coffee mug ready to fill.

 First, you’ll need to purchase your favorite brand of coffee and have it ready to brew.
 You can use decaf coffee or regular coffee, and grind your beans yourself (which we recommend) or buy pre-ground coffee.

 For the authentic experience, go for BulletProof Medium Roast beans.
 You get 15% off any order with the coupon code EMERGENT15)

 As we mentioned earlier, with bulletproof coffee, you add a variety of healthy ingredients you can add to your coffee.